bubahaze/bubahaze/README.md

  - I **DO NOT** waste my time, it is too precious for me, so I have more time to do things that are important to me.<br>
  - I love music 🎵.
 I played oboe, sax, violin and piano, I played in a band (composing music to old movies) but I couldn't commit enough time for it, so I had to drop.
  - I'm polish rap music freak, I could talk hours about it 🥰<br>
- - I traveled a lot (mostly Asia.
+ - I have traveled quite a lot (mostly Asia.
 I spend a wonderful time studying abroad in Kerala, India, but I think my strongest experience was visiting North Korea 🇰🇵.
 </details>